HamzaFarhat/LeetCodePrep/README.md

 # LeetCodePrep
-- Some Leetcode solutions
+- Some Leetcode solutions from my questions practice
+## Sol.py
-- Sol.py Best Time to Buy and Sell Stock II Solution
+- Best Time to Buy and Sell Stock II Solution